+Home Museum Wanted Specs Previous Next

 The Built-in Carrying Handle, and Model/Serial Tag

-The introduction of the QT-8D in August of 1969 created major turmoil in the calculator business.
+The introduction of the QT-8D created major turmoil in the calculator business.
 The competitor's calculators were large, heavy, power-hungry, and cost between $500 and $1300.
-The QT-8D was small, easily portable (it would fit comfortably inside a briefcase), used only 7 Watts of power, and came with a built-in carrying handle that made it easy to carry.
-The real shocker is that it had an introductory price in the U.S. of $395.
-In early the fall of 1969, the QT-8D started showing up on the shelves of U.S. office machine equipment merchants.
-They didn't stay on the shelves long -- the demand for the machines was insatiable.
+The QT-8D was small, easily portable (it would fit comfortably inside a briefcase), used only seven Watts of power, and came with a built-in carrying handle that made it easy to carry.
 Sharp and Rockwell were raking in the profits, while other calculator manufacturers had to scramble to cut prices (and thus margins) on their existing calculators, as well as having to make large investments to forge their own alliances with LSI chip manufacturers.
 The QT-8D marked the beginning of a shakeout in the calculator industry, with many players, including the likes of Busicom, ending up getting out of the calculator business, or out of business altogether.

 Inside the Sharp QT-8D